-High-density polyethylene (HDPE) is the plastic of choice for milk and juice jugs and other such item that need to be held in a rigid container.
+Most high-density polyethylene (HDPE) plastic is food safe.
+It is the plastic of choice for milk and juice jugs and other such item that need to be held in a rigid container.
 Not only does HDPE have superior moisture-resistant properties, it is also resistant to chemical and detergents used in the household.
 In addition to milk bottles, HDPE can be found in 5-gallon food buckets and disposable shopping bags.
 It is important to note that not all HDPE containers are considered food-grade.
-If they are not labelled specifically as "food safe," the container should be lined with a food-grade plastic bag before storing food in it.
+If they are not labelled specifically as "food safe," the container should be lined with a food safe plastic bag before storing food in it.

 Polyvinyl chloride (PVC) is used in all manner of food wraps.
 It is transparent and strong and clings very well to food when used as a wrap, but it also allows enough oxygen through its surface for products that need to "breathe," such as fresh meats.
 Garden hoses and shoe soles are also often made with PVC, as are the white plastic pipes used for household plumbing.

 Low-density polyethylene (LDPE) is similar to HDPE, but is more flexible and is used to make squeeze bottles and tubing.
 It is clear and very strong and is often used as a food wrap and garbage bags.
 It is also used as a coating for milk cartons.